2022 Punjab Legislative Assembly election: Background and overview

-Political Developments
+Political developments

 On 18 September 2021, Chief Minister Captain Amarinder Singh resigned over differences with other members of Congress and was succeeded by Charanjit Singh Channi.
-On 27 October 2021, Singh announced he would be forming a new party to contest the election.
+On 27 October 2021, Singh announced that he would be forming a new party to contest the election.
 He officially resigned from Indian National Congress on 2 November 2021, and founded a new political party, Punjab Lok Congress.

 Between June and November 2021, five AAP MLAs joined Congress.

 In the 2021 Chandigarh Municipal Corporation election that occurred in December 2021, the Aam Aadmi Party won 14 seats and became the single largest party in the council of total 35 seats.

 As of January 2022, four Congress MLAs joined BJP, one of which returned.

 On 18 January 2022, AAP declared Bhagwant Mann as their Chief Ministerial candidate for the assembly election.

 On 6 February, Congress leader Rahul Gandhi announced incumbent Chief Minister Charanjit Singh Channi as their Chief Ministerial candidate.

-Farmers Protests
+Farmers' protests

 The Parliament of India passed 3 agricultural farm laws in Lok Sabha on 17 September 2020 and in the Rajya Sabha on 20 September 2020.
 The President of India, Ram Nath Kovind, gave his assent on 27 September 2020.
 Farmers and farmers unions held massive protests over a period of more than a year mainly in Punjab, Haryana, Delhi and Uttar Pradesh.
 On 19 November 2021, the union government decided to repeal the bills.